 Understanding the Profiles of Heroin and Prescription Painkiller Users

-More recently, the makers of prescription opiates have altered their formulas to make it more difficult to abuse the drugs.
+More recently, prescription opiates have altered their formulas to make it more difficult to abuse the drugs.
 By creating tamper-resistant pills, they prevent people from crushing or liquefying the drug.
 This has reduced the ability to abuse the drugs, causing some people addicted to pain pills to try heroin instead.

 The recent Penn State study looked at more than 10,000 respondents from the 2010-2013 National Survey on Drug Use and Health.
 They categorized the respondents into three groups: those who used heroin only (179 people), those who used prescription painkillers only (9,516 people), and those who used both drugs (506 people).
 The researchers sought to determine whether there were demographic differences between these groups.